Analysis: Reviewing the free agents the Seahawks lost and those they signed at the midway point of the season

 All of which makes it a good time to review the free agents the Seahawks signed and those they lost.

-And that means we are going to look strictly at those who factor into the formula, which is only players who became UFAs because their contracts ran out, not those who were waived (as was Richard Sherman).
-And obviously traded players (such as Michael Bennett) don’t factor in.
-Also, players signed after the second Tuesday after the draft also don’t count (yep, this can get complicated.
+We will examine only the players who factor into the formula, which is only players who became UFAs because their contracts ran out, not those who were waived (as was Richard Sherman).
+Traded players (such as Michael Bennett) don’t factor in.
+Players signed after the second Tuesday after the draft also don’t count (yep, this can get complicated.
 OvertheCap.com has a good primer on the basics here).

 First, a look at the UFAs Seattle lost: